rubyworks/smeagol/README.md

 See the API documentation for more details about each field.

+## SERVING

+Shelob can serve multiple Gollum repos simulataneously.

+    $ shelob start

+To shutdown the server use `stop`.

+    $ shelob stop

+## UPDATING

+There are two ways to handle updates of the repository through Shelob:
+*automatic updating* and *manual updating*.

+To setup Shelob to automatically update your repository in fixed intervals, simply pass the `--auto-update` option in the command line and Shelob will automatically perform a `git pull origin master` on your repository once per day.

+To perform a manual update, simply go to the `update` route, e.g. `http://localhost:4567/update`, and Shelob will perform a git pull.
+Obviously, change the URL appropriately for your hostname and port.

 ## UPDATING

 Updating only works when using the Smeagol server.
 It does not work for static